andrezwicky/imgui/docs/FAQ.md

   PopID();
 PopID();
 ```
-- Tree nodes implicitly creates a scope for you by calling `PushID()`:
+- Tree nodes implicitly create a scope for you by calling `PushID()`:
 ```cpp
 Button("Click");       // Label = "Click",  ID = hash of (..., "Click")
 if (TreeNode("node"))  // <-- this function call will do a PushID() for you (unless instructed not to, with a special flag)